OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/ArbGas_and_Fees.md

 ### Price for storage

-Transactions are charged based on the net increase they cause in the total amount of L2 EVM contract storage that exists.
+Transactions are charged based on the net increase they cause in the total amount of AVM contract storage that exists.
 Decreases in contract storage do not receive a credit.
 Each storage location costs 2000 times the estimated L1 gas price.
 This means that storage costs about 10% as much as it does on the L1 chain.

 ### Price for ArbGas